BWNC-code/Travel-Social-PP5-Frontend/README.md

 - Avatar: Consistently displays user avatars across the platform.
 - NavBar: A reusable component providing navigation across the site.
 - NotFound Page: Displayed when users navigate to an invalid URL.
-- Edit/Delete Dropdown Menu: Enables users to manage their posts, events, comments, and reviews.
+- Edit/Delete Dropdown Menu: Enables users to manage their posts, comments, and profiles.

+### Future Features/Developments

+With more time the site could benefit from a range of more advanced features, mainly around geo/location tagging and user notifications.
+It would be a good user experience to be told when someone likes or comments on your post, or follows you.

 ## UI Design